 In general, here's how surgery for deep brain stimulation works:

 Brain surgery.
 For the brain surgery portion, your care team fits you with a special head frame to keep your head still during the procedure (stereotactic head frame).
-Then, team members use magnetic resonance imaging (MRI) to map your brain and identify the area in your brain where they'll place the electrodes.
+Then, team members use neuroimaging (brain MRI or CT) to map your brain and identify the area in your brain where they'll place the electrodes.

-Surgery can be done under general anesthesia so that you'll be unconscious.
-Or the procedure can be done with you awake and alert.
+In most cases, the electrodes will be placed while you're awake and alert.
+This is to be sure the effects of stimulation can be tested fully.
 If you're awake for surgery, you'll be given a local anesthetic to numb your scalp before the procedure, but you won't need an anesthetic in your brain itself because the brain has no pain receptors.
+In some cases, surgery can be done under general anesthesia so that you'll be unconscious.

 Your surgeon implants a thin wire lead with a number of contacts (electrodes) at the tips into a specific area of your brain.
 Or one lead is implanted into each side of the brain (for a total of two leads).
 A wire runs under your skin to a pulse generator (neurostimulator) implanted near your collarbone.

-During surgery, both the neurologist and surgeon carefully monitor your brain to help ensure correct electrode placement.
+During surgery, both the neurologist and the surgeon carefully monitor your brain to help ensure correct electrode placement.

 Chest wall surgery.
 During the second portion of the surgery, the surgeon implants the part of the device that contains the batteries (pulse generator) under the skin in your chest, near your collarbone.

 General anesthesia is used during this procedure.
 Wires from the brain electrodes are placed under your skin and guided down to the battery-operated pulse generator.